EPCCed/2026-03-02-Fortran-intro/_episodes/17-pointers.md

   a(1)%p => null()
 ```
-So `a` is a rank one array of the new type, the target of each of which should
+So `a` is a rank one array of the new type, each element having
-be a rank one array section of type `real`.

-## Exercise (2 minutes)

-A thought exercise.
-How many copies would be required if `move_alloc()` was not
-available when enlarging the size of an existing allocatable array?
+the component `p` which is a pointer to a real rank one type.

 {% include links.md %}